OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

-b# Changes to OTT (taxonomy and smasher) going from OTT 2.9 (13 October 2015) through 1 July 2016
+# Changes to OTT (taxonomy and smasher) going from OTT 2.9 (13 October 2015) through 1 July 2016

 * Changes to address open issues
 * Changes to address errors and warnings during assembly